mreiske/mreiske.github.io/docs/index.markdown

 I am currently a PhD-Candidate at the Berlin School of Economics - Humboldt University Berlin - under the supervision of <a href="https://sites.google.com/site/nikolauswolf01" target="_blank" rel="noopener noreferrer"> Nikolaus Wolf</a>.

 My research interests lie at the intersection of quantitative economic history and political economy, with a particular focus on the rise of political extremism in 20th-century Germany.
-In my dissertation, I investigate how economic deprivation and party strategies, such as targeted repressive violence, contributed to the rise of the Nazi party.
+In my dissertation, I investigate how economic deprivation and party strategies, such as targeted repressive violence, contributed to the rise of the Nazi party before 1933.

 You can find my <a href="pdfs/CV_Monique_Reiske.pdf" target="_blank" rel="noopener noreferrer"> CV here</a> and get in contact at <a href="mailto:monique.reiske@hu-berlin.de">monique.reiske@hu-berlin.de</a>.